trishanku-org/heaven/README.md

 ![Programmers coordinating using Git](docs/images/png/programmers.png)

-Git does not mandate any particular structure for the coordination-flow; any network of coordination with any degree of simplicity or complexity is supported.
+Git does not mandate any particular structure for the coordination-flow or managing consensus; any network of coordination or consensus with any degree of simplicity or complexity is supported.
-This enables not only groups of programmers to experiment with different coordination-flows and home in on the flow that works best for them, but also for a suitable modularity to emerge for the solution to the problem they are trying to solve.
+This enables not only groups of programmers to experiment with different coordination-flows or consensus management and home in on the flow that works best for them, but also for a suitable modularity to emerge for the solution to the problem they are trying to solve.

+This treats the problem of consensus the same way the Kubernetes control-loop treats the problem of the desired and the actual state diverging.
+This is because *consensus also is a kind of state*.
+While the desired state of consensus may be that every part of the system sees the same consensus, the actual state might be that different parts of the system see different consensus at any given point in time and in the principle of control-loop, action is continually performed to converge the diverging consensus in the system.

+*This normalises the desired and the actual state (including the consensus) diverging and made to converge continually.*

+This maps closest to the way eventual consistency works in the real world.

 ### Kubernetes Controllers coordinating using Git